proficiencyhub95/ros2-basics/README.md

 # ROS2 Basics

 Welcome!
-This document introduces ROS 2 fundamentals including nodes, topics, services, parameters, and more—demonstrated through C++ examples.
+This document introduces ROS2 fundamentals including nodes, topics, services, parameters, and more demonstrated through C++ examples.
 I have covered more C++ side of ros2.

 ## Table of Contents